Cretoxyrhina: Research history

 Cretoxyrhina was first described by the English paleontologist Gideon Mantell from eight C. mantelli teeth he collected from the Southerham Grey Pit near Lewes, East Sussex.
 In his 1822 book The fossils of the South Downs, co-written with his partner Mary Ann Mantell, he identified them as teeth pertaining to two species of locally-known modern sharks.
 Mantell identified the smaller teeth as from the common smooth-hound and the larger teeth as from the smooth hammerhead, expressing some hesitation to the latter.
 In the third volume of his book Recherches sur les poissons fossiles, published in 1843, Swiss naturalist Louis Agassiz reexamined Mantell's eight teeth.
 Using them and another tooth from the collection of the Strasbourg Museum (whose exact location was unspecified but also came from England), he concluded that the fossils actually pertained to a single species of extinct shark that held strong dental similarities with the three species then classified in the now-invalid genus Oxyrhina, O. hastalis, O. xiphodon, and O. desorii.
 (Note: These are now identified as Cosmopolitodus hastalis and Isurus desori; Oxyrhina xiphodon is now considered conspecific with Cosmopolitodus hastalis.)
-Agassiz placed the species in the genus Oxyrhina but noted that the much thicker root of its teeth made enough of a difference to be a distinct species and scientifically classified the shark under the taxon Oxyrhina mantellii (Note: The original spelling made by Agassiz ended with -ii.
+Agassiz placed the species in the genus Oxyrhina but noted that the much thicker root of its teeth made enough of a difference to be a distinct species and scientifically classified the shark under the taxon Oxyrhina mantellii.
+(Note: The original spelling made by Agassiz ended with -ii.
 Later authors dropped the extra letter, spelling it as mantelli.
-Although this is a clear misspelling, it is maintained as the valid spelling of the species according to ICZN Article 33.4 due to its predominant usage over the original.) and named in honor of Mantell.
+Although this is a clear misspelling, it is maintained as the valid spelling of the species according to ICZN Article 33.4 due to its predominant usage over the original.)